 Insight

+To stay relevant, Sprite needed a way to connect its 50 Years of Hip-Hop campaign with how fans already participate in culture.
 Built on hype and scarcity, drop culture fuels devotion through limited drops and blink-and-you-miss-it access.

 Problem